Victoria 3 Trade Center: How To Unlock & Use

 Dealing With Supply And Demand

-However, the main purpose to build up a trade center is to overcome shortages and deal effectively with surpluses.
+However, the main purpose of building up a trade center is to overcome shortages and deal effectively with surpluses.
 There are certain goods that are not available so easily in a nation on its own.
-You can be having a huge nation with only a small agricultural land.
+You can have a huge nation with only a small agricultural land.
 When that happens, your population will demand more than what is being supplied.

 Transportation Of Goods